 A critical element of NGL Program participation is the follow-through on each and every Leadership Action Plan.
 To track LAP success and maintain contact among NGLs and the McCain Institute, each participant becomes a member of the exclusive NGL Global Network.
 As the Institute links successive classes of leaders together, it creates an international network of advocates for common core values of security, economic opportunity, freedom and human dignity.

 Applicants should be in their mid-career, possess working proficiency in English with a high-degree of professional, academic and work achievements.
 Aspiring Next Generation Leaders must demonstrate commitment to highest level of ethical leadership, show decisive recommendations that substantiate their leadership qualities, and make a commitment to return to their home environment at the end of the program year.

 The McCain Institute provides each NGL a stipend that covers all standard living costs for a year.
 Each participant receives the stipend amount monthly, covering expenses such as rent, utilities, food and any other regular costs.
 The stipend amount varies depending on the cost of living in the participant’s placement city.
 Added to the stipend is travel allowance that NGLs may use for professional travel in support of their LAP’s during the program year.
 The overall stipend is separate from the program related cost, such as travel to and from leadership training modules, module lodgings and per diem for the duration of program modules are covered by the McCain Institute separately.
 Per visa regulations the McCain Institute also covers health insurance and workers comp.

 Visit the official website of this opportunity for more information and to apply here

-The application period runs from October to mid-February.
+The application period runs from October to February 15th.
 Applications are not accepted on a rolling basis and must be submitted during the set application period for consideration.